JetBrains/space-kotlin-sdk/README.md

     val data: List<T>)
 ```

 We have to specify the properties of the data type we need.
-As an example, let's retrieve the current user's To-Do items for this week, with their `id`, `content` and `status`:
+As an example, let's retrieve the current user's To-Do items for this week, with their `id` and `content`:

 ```kotlin
 // Get all To-Do